 Green Bay, WI is one of those cities that seems to get Winter storms right up until the first day of Summer… and Summer storms are serious business in Wisconsin, too.
 Even a mild storm can cause serious damages from wrecked fences and siding to shredded roofs, broken windows and uprooted trees.
-So, the first step to making sure you’re going to be in good shape after a storm: Check your insurance policy.
+So, the first step to making sure you’re going to be in good shape after a storm: Check your homeowners insurance policy.
 You’re probably protected from all the basics like wind damage, but you may need extra protection against things like flooding.
 If you know you’re covered, you have peace of mind that no matter how bad the storm gets, your insurance provider has your back.

 So what else do we need to do to stay safe after a storm?